ritgit24/Progbattle_final/README.md

 I have submitted a main folder called Campus Compass, which has 2 subfolders : assignment1/nextjs-dashboard and backendnew.
 My backendnew contains the backend files, written in python and the former folder contains the frontend written in nextjs.

+I have used postgres database to structure my web application.
+My database is  *progbattle* and it has 4 tables .

+*users* : to store name, email and hashed passwords(has user_id as serial primary key)

+*teams* : to store team name, team score , and created by which user(with reference to user id)

+*team_path* : to store the bot path locations of bots uploaded by teams and mark these teams as active

+*tournaments* : to store the Round-2 results

 Backend :